gunn/ember-auto/README.md

   }.auto("continents.@each.population")
 });
 ```

+## Any caveats?
+Currently Ember Auto doesn't support setting properties.
+So for now, just use the old style for properties you want to set.

 ## Contribute
 Ember Auto wants to stay light.
 If you think you can enhance it, please do!
 Improvements to this readme would be particularly appreciated.